sglowery/Telegram-Repost-Bot/README.md

 - `/settings` - Display what the bot is tracking for the current group
 - `/whitelist` - Reply to a picture or URL with this command to toggle the whitelist status of what you're replying to
 - `/reset` - Only group admins and the user whose ID is set as the bot's admin can call this.
 Will reset a group's repost and whitelist data and revert tracking to the default settings
-- `/stats` - Show some basic repost stats in the group
+- `/stats` - Show some basic stats about reposts vs. unique posts in the current group.

 # How To Use

+- ## Private chats
+  - You can't do anything in private chats besides use the `/help` command.

-- ## Groups
+- ## Groups and Supergroups

   - Add the bot to your group.
   - Use commands to interact with it.
-  - Use the `/settings` command to see what's being tracked, and use `/toggle` to change the settings if desired.
+  - Use the `/settings` command to see what's being tracked, and use `/toggle` with the `picture` and/or `url` arguments to change the settings if desired.
   - Admins can `/reset` the group's repost data, clearing it entirely.
   - Is RepostBot calling out something that you don't want it to?
 Reply to the message containing what you don't want called out anymore and use the `/whitelist` command.
-    - Use this command again to remove it from the whitelist.
+    - Use this command again while replying to a message with a whitelisted entity to remove it from the whitelist.
   - Want to know some basic stats about the group's repost data?
 Use the `/stats` command.
   - RepostBot has anti-flood measures implemented for commands and repost callouts.
 If it appears the bot is unresponsive, wait a minute and try again.
 If it's still not responsive, try a command like `/help`.
 If that doesn't work, it's likely the bot is down.